Year 9 pre-IGCSE

 No hiding inside the class

-The transition year is where small misunderstandings start to compound.
-A small group lets Teacher Au see whether the student can carry the logic independently.
+Year 9 is exactly when small misunderstandings start to compound.
+A class of eight means Teacher Au can see whether the student is actually following the logic or just copying a pattern from the board.

 Class format